Large scale behaviour of 3D continuous phase coexistence models: Introduction

 where $a_{j}$'s are smooth functions in $\theta$, and $|F_{\theta}(x)| \lesssim |x|^{7}$ uniformly over $|\theta| < 1$ and $|x| < 1$.

-Since the noise now has strength of order $\epsilon^{\frac{1}{2}}$, the large scale behaviour of \eqref{eq:weakNoise} will be determined by the behaviour of $V_\theta$ itself near the origin rather than its average.
+Since the noise now has strength of order $\epsilon^{\frac{1}{2}}$, the large scale behaviour of \eqref{eq:weakNoise} is determined by the behaviour of $V_\theta$ itself near the origin, and not by that of an effective potential.
 Again, in order to observe an interesting limit, we assume that $V$ has a pitchfork bifurcation at $(0,0)$, namely one has

 where the $a_{j}(\theta)$ are the coefficients of the Taylor series of $V_{\theta}'(\phi)$ around $\phi = 0$.
-For $\lambda > 0$, we set similarly to before
+For $\epsilon > 0$, we set similarly to before